INVESTORS INFORMATION STOCK INFO

 The Company Secretary acts as the Secretary to the Stakeholders Relationship Committee.

 The Company has a Nomination and Remuneration Committee.
 The composition and terms of reference of Nomination and Remuneration Committee is in compliance with the provisions of Section 178 of the Companies Act, 2013, Listing Regulations, Housing Finance Companies – Corporate Governance (NHB) Directions, 2016 and other applicable laws.
-The Committee was re-constituted by the Board of Directors of the Company on April 1, 2019 and presently comprises of Ms. Chhaya Virani as Chairperson and Mr. Padmanabh Vora, Mr. Gautam Doshi and Mr. Anmol Ambani as Members.
+The Committee was re-constituted by the Board of Directors of the Company on May 31, 2019 and presently comprises of Ms. Chhaya Virani as Chairperson and Ms. Rashna Khan and Mr. Amit Bapna as Members.

 The Company Secretary acts as the Secretary to the Nomination and Remuneration Committee.